(You have options in perusing this page: see my Power Browsing advice.)

 Whether you want a shared folder or not, I would recommend at least changing your "workgroup name", if your machine will be on a LAN.
 This is not something to be done casually... all of the machines on a given LAN have to be using the same workgroup name, if they are to play together nicely.

-Under Windows 10, to change the workgroup name...
+To change the workgroup name...

 The box for entering a new workgroup name is on the "Change computer name" dialog, which the above should have opened for you.